-The lab is brand new starting in August 2020.
+The lab opened August 2020.
 We are hiring at all levels, please come join us at the University of New Mexico!
 Apply here.

 Sam McKenzie, PI

 I am interested in memory, neural plasticity, how neurons synchronize, and how signals are transformed within and between brain regions.
 I want to use what we have learned about normal hippocampal-cortical coupling to develop novel therapeutics to treat epilepsy.
-I completed my bachelor’s in neuroscience at McGill working with Véronique Bohbot, my PhD at Boston University with Howard Eichenbaum, and my postdoc with György Buzsáki at NYULMC.
-As of August, 2020 I am an assistant professor in the Neurosciences Institute at the University of New Mexico, Albuquerque.
+I completed my bachelor’s in neuroscience at McGill working with Véronique Bohbot, my PhD at Boston University with Howard Eichenbaum, and my postdoc with György Buzsáki at NYU .
+As of August, 2020 I am an assistant professor in the Department of Neurosciences at the University of New Mexico, Albuquerque.

 Tia N. Donaldson, PhD Candidate